Bodybuilding: Anabolic/androgenic steroid use

 This period also saw the rise of anabolic steroids in bodybuilding and many other sports.
 More significant use began with Arnold Schwarzenegger, Sergio Oliva, and Lou Ferrigno in the late 1960s and early 1970s, and continuing through the 1980s with Lee Haney, the 1990s with Dorian Yates, Ronnie Coleman, and Markus Rühl, and up to the present day.
 Bodybuilders such as Greg Kovacs attained mass and size never seen previously but were not successful at the pro level.
 Others were renowned for their spectacular development of a particular body part, like Tom Platz or Paul Demayo for their leg muscles.
 At the time of shooting Pumping Iron, Schwarzenegger, while never admitting to steroid use until long after his retirement, said, "You have to do anything you can to get the advantage in competition".
 He would later say that he did not regret using steroids.

 To combat anabolic steroid use and in the hopes of becoming a member of the IOC, the IFBB introduced doping tests for both steroids and other banned substances.
 Although doping tests occurred, the majority of professional bodybuilders still used anabolic steroids for competition.
 During the 1970s, the use of anabolic steroids was openly discussed, partly due to the fact they were legal.
-In the Anabolic Steroid Control Act of 1990, U.S. Congress placed anabolic steroids into Schedule III of the Controlled Substances Act (CSA).
+In the Anabolic Steroids Control Act of 1990, the U.S. Congress placed anabolic steroids into Schedule III of the Controlled Substances Act (CSA).
 In Canada, steroids are listed under Schedule IV of the Controlled Drugs and Substances Act, enacted by the federal Parliament in 1996.